DevSecOps 101 Part 2: Detecting Insecure Source Code 📡

-This article is part of a series about integrating security tooling in the development process.
+This article is part of a series about integrating security tooling into the development process.
 You can find the rest of the articles here:

 Analyzing source code to find security vulnerabilities, namely Static Application Security Testing, has been part of the enterprise software development process for years.